skarlekar/smart-quora/README.md

 ![mlab login](images/sq-mlab-login.png)
 2. Create a new database, select a cloud provider, select the free sandbox plan, click continue and select an available region.
 Click continue and  provide a database name as shown below.
 The demonstration uses a db called _quora-auth_.
 ![enter image description here](images/sq-mlab-create-db.gif)
 4. Create an user in the database.
-This user's credentials will be used
+This user's credentials will be used by the REST server to connect to the database and use it for storing the credentials